rodprogramdev/100-days-of-code/log.md

 # Day 73: June 11, 2019
 Progress: Trying to experiment with the popup option in my work and looking for a way to include a simple tennis javascript game into it with the use of the canvass element.
 Still a work in progress.

+# Day 74: June 12, 2019
+Progress: Was able to make the ball work and bounce.
+Still working on finishing the short javascript game course in UDEMY and trying to include it in my project as a pop up option.